christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 SSRF flaws occur whenever a web application is fetching a remote resource without validating the user-supplied URL.
 It allows an attacker to coerce the application to send a crafted request to an unexpected destination, even when protected by a firewall, VPN, or another type of network access control list (ACL).

 As modern web applications provide end-users with convenient features, fetching a URL becomes a common scenario.
 As a result, the incidence of SSRF is increasing.
-Also, the severity of SSRF is becoming higher due to cloud services and the complexity of architectures.
+Also, the severity of SSRF is becoming higher due to cloud services and the complexity of architecture.

 Attacker links to unvalidated redirect and tricks victims into clicking it.
 Victims are more likely to click on it, since the link is to a valid site.
-Attacker targets unsafe forward to bypass security checks.
+Attackers target unsafe forward to bypass security checks.

-Applications frequently redirect users to other pages, or use internal forwards in a similar manner.
+Applications frequently redirect users to other pages or use internal forwards in a similar manner.
 Sometimes the target page is specified in an unvalidated parameter, allowing attackers to choose the destination page.
 Detecting unchecked redirects is easy.
 Look for redirects where you can set the full URL.
 Unchecked forwards are harder, because they target internal pages.

 ### 3.0 STRIDE